DETAILS

 day 3

-Visit the reconstructed Fortress of Louisbourg, an 18th-century fort where the British and French fought.
-Later, visit the village of Baddeck, where Alexander Graham Bell built his summer home, now the centerpiece of a beautiful park and museum.
-Explore the life of Bell and enjoy a tour of the Bell Museum to view historic artifacts.
+Step back in time at the meticulously reconstructed Fortress of Louisbourg, an 18th-century stronghold that once echoed with battles between British and French soldiers.
+Later, visit the charming village of Baddeck, where Alexander Graham Bell built his beloved summer home—now the heart of a scenic park and museum.
+Delve into Bell’s extraordinary life and legacy as you explore the museum’s rich collection of historic artifacts.

 -